sensu/sensu-docs/content/sensu-go/5.15/reference/etcdreplicators.md

 - [etcd-replicators specification](#etcdreplicators-specification)
 - [Example etcd-replicators resources](#example-etcdreplicators-resources)

-**LICENSED TIER**: Unlock the etcd-replicators datatype in Sensu Go with a Sensu license.
-To activate your license, see the [getting started guide][1].
+**COMMERCIAL FEATURE**: Access the etcd-replicators datatype in the packaged Sensu Go distribution.
+For more information, see the [getting started guide][1].

 _**NOTE**: etcd-replicators is a datatype in the federation API, which is only accessible for users who have a cluster role that permits access to replication resources._